Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Find out more about Bentendo Temple here on Google maps.

-Tokyo National Museum – The Best Place to Learn about Japan’s History and Art
+Tokyo National Museum: The Best Place to Learn about Japan’s History and Art

 Find out more about Tokyo National Museum here on Google maps.

-Takeya – A Popular Shopping Mall
+Takeya: A Popular Shopping Mall

 Find out more about Takeya here on Google maps.

-Kurand Sake Market – Taste Japanese Sake
+Kurand Sake Market: Taste Authentic Japanese Sake

-The Kurand Sake Market in Ueno offers an unlimited tasting menu of roughly one hundred types of sake brewed in various parts of Japan for individuals interested in drinking Japanese sake but aren’t sure where to begin.
-This is a fantastic opportunity to sample a variety of sake flavours in a relaxed and enjoyable setting.
+The Kurand Sake Market in Ueno offers an unlimited tasting menu featuring around one hundred types of sake brewed in various regions of Japan.
+It’s an excellent opportunity for those interested in Japanese sake but unsure where to start, providing a chance to sample a variety of flavours in a relaxed setting.
+The venue also hosts events where customers can meet and chat with brewers casually to learn more about the sake craft.
+Reservations can be made online in advance or on the day of visit, but please note that spots are limited.

 Find out more about Kurand Sake Market here on Google maps.